fabianwilliams-zz/espc2018/README.md

 # Technologies Showcased in this Session and Demo
 This session and demo is about a Mobile Application built using a Cross Platfrom tool Xamarin.Forms, an abstracted Data Service Layer by way of Azure Functions, as well as a backing database in CosmosDB.
 All of this is protected by using Azure Active Directory (AAD)Business to Consumer (B2C) authentication with both a local login and social login.

+- ASP.Net Core Web API (the original local endpoint for testing only)
 - Xamarin.Forms
 - Azure Functions
 - CosmosDB